-Curtains are a great way to add texture and style to rooms.
-It’s fun to experiment with different fabrics and patterns.
+Curtains are a great way to add texture and style to rooms, plus it’s fun to experiment with different fabrics and patterns.
 But many people forget about the visual impact a curtain rod can have in a room.

-Just as shoes complete a look, curtain rods complete window treatments.
+Just as shoes complete an outfit, curtain rods complete window treatments.
 They support the curtains, frame the window and set the tone of the space.
-Choosing the right curtain rod is just as important as choosing the right curtains.
+Therefore, choosing the right curtain rod is just as important as choosing the right curtains.

 Driftwood — A Natural Choice

-Tumbled and weathered to perfection, driftwood is the perfect complement to any rustic window treatment.
+Tumbled and weathered to perfection, driftwood perfectly complements any rustic window treatment.
 Stroll the shoreline instead of the store aisles to find the perfect piece.

-Consider choosing curtain types like tab-top or eyelet with a generous grommet size to make opening and closing the curtains over knotty driftwood a little easier.
+Consider choosing curtain types like tab-top or tie-top to expose the details of the driftwood.
+Make sure they have a generous grommet size to make opening and closing the curtains a little easier.

-Whether you’re hanging sheer curtains for the summer or heavy drapery for the winter, using driftwood is a great way to accent a room and create a more natural feel.
+Whether you’re hanging sheer curtains for the summer or heavy drapery for the winter, using driftwood (or a sturdy tree branch) is a great way to accent a room and create a more natural feel.

 Gold Pipe — DIY Not?

 Get crafty!
 Add elegance to an industrial style by spray-painting a copper pipe gold.
-You can spray paint the curtain hangers as well to complete the look.
+Then, you can spray-paint the curtain hooks or clips to complete the look.

 Your local home improvement store will have all the supplies you’ll need.
 Use pipe elbows and connectors to create different shapes that suit your style.
-Make sure to select a high-quality, scratch-resistant spray paint to lessen the appearance of wear and tear.
+Also, make sure to select a high-quality, scratch-resistant spray paint to lessen the appearance of wear and tear.

 Rope — Knot a Bad Idea

 Don’t be afraid to loosen up the look of your space by using a decorative rope to hang your curtains.
-Rope softens the lines around window frames and relaxes the feel of a room.
+Rope softens the lines around window frames and promotes a sense of relaxation in the room.

-Create tension in the rope by tying the ends directly to the curtain rod brackets.
-You can also use curtain tieback hooks to secure the rope further down the wall.
+- Create tension in the rope by tying the ends directly to the curtain rod brackets.
+You can also use curtain holdbacks to secure the rope further down the wall.

-Avoid hanging heavy drapery when using rope in place of a curtain rod.
-Use curtain rings with clips to make opening and closing the curtains a breeze.
+- Avoid hanging heavy drapery when using rope in place of a curtain rod.
+Instead, use curtain rings with clips to make opening and closing the curtains a breeze.

-Any excess rope can be used to create matching curtain tiebacks.
+- You can use any excess rope to create matching curtain tiebacks.

-A Fishing Rod — Add a Lure to Any Room
+A Fishing Rod — Add Allure to Any Room

 When it comes to man-cave renovations, not just any window treatment will do.
-Why not consider reviving that old fishing rod the man-of-the-cave put to rest long ago?
+So why not consider reviving that old fishing rod the man-of-the-cave put to rest long ago?

-This DIY option allows the angler in your life to dream of their next expedition every time they enter the room.
+This DIY curtain rod option allows the angler in your life to dream of their next expedition every time they enter the room.

-Installation is ridiculously easy, so there won’t be any fish stories about all day projects or multiple trips to the hardware store.
+Installation is effortless, so there won’t be any fish stories about all-day projects or multiple trips to the hardware store.
 Simply tap in a pair of Kwik-Hang curtain rod brackets and mount the fishing rod and curtains to the window frame.
 Voila!

 Sports Equipment — ReLAXed Style